 Bay Street Seen Opening Higher

-(RTTNews) - Higher Canadian and U.S. futures and firm crude oil prices point to a positive start for the Canadian market Wednesday morning.
+(RTTNews) - Higher Canadian and U.S. index futures, and firm bullion prices point to a positive start for the Canadian market Monday morning.

-The mood is likely to remain cautious with investors looking ahead to crucial U.S. inflation data and the minutes of the Fed's latest policy meeting.
+Worries about more aggressive monetary tightening by the Fed and a few other central banks and the likely impact on global economic growth might cap market's upside.

-In Canadian company news, Cameco Corporation (CCO.TO) and Brookfield Renewable Partners (BEPC.TO), agreed to acquire Westinghouse Electric Company, nuclear services businesses, for the total enterprise value of $7.875 billion.
-Brookfield Renewable, with its institutional partners, will own a 51% interest in Westinghouse and Cameco will own 49%.
+In Canadian company news, CACEIS, the asset servicing banking group of Crédit Agricole S.A. and Santander, and Royal Bank of Canada (RY.TO) have signed a MoU with a view for CACEIS to acquire the European asset servicing activities of RBC Investor Services and its associated Malaysian centre of excellence.
+RBC Investor Services is a provider of asset services.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!